Leader, Saskatchewan: Attractions

 Leader is the largest community in close proximity to the Great Sand Hills, a vast area of grassland and sand dunes in southern Saskatchewan.
-The Great Sand Hills are home to an abundance of wildlife, including sharp-tailed grouse, pronghorn, white pelican, merlin, peregrine falcon, coyote, white-tailed deer, golden eagle, badger, weasel, burrowing owl, mourning dove, porcupine, sandhill crane and fox.
+The Great Sand Hills are home to an abundance of wildlife, including sharp-tailed grouse, pronghorn, white pelican, merlin, peregrine falcon, coyote, white-tailed deer, golden eagle, badger, weasel, burrowing owl, mourning dove, porcupine, sandhill crane, and fox.
 It is the only known Saskatchewan habitat of the rare Ord's kangaroo rat.
 Several large sculptures of local wildlife are found at various locations around the town of Leader.

-The Great Sand Hills Museum is in the nearby village of Sceptre.
-The museum features historical displays depicting pioneer life such as a boarding house, hospital, livery stable, school, church, and barn as well as vintage farm machinery.

 The South Saskatchewan River valley, just north of Leader, is the largest tract of riparian woodlands between the Cypress Hills and the northern forests.
 The Leader Bird Watching Trail is suited for viewing many native bird species, including pileated woodpecker, golden eagle, lark sparrow, yellow-breasted chat, red-headed woodpecker, yellow-green swallow, great blue heron, prairie falcon, ferruginous hawk, long-billed curlew, short-eared owl, loggerhead shrike, and burrowing owl.
 It is also home to the prairie rattlesnake and one of few known localities of rattlesnakes in Saskatchewan.
 Checkboard Hill, 6.4 km west of Leader on Highway 741, has a wide view of the river and surrounding landscape.

 The Smith Barn Site is a provincial heritage site, located approximately ten kilometres northwest of Leader on private property.
 Its concrete foundation is the only part of the building that remains.
 A scale model of the barn is located at the Leader tourist information booth.

 The Hutterites Colony in Estuary was established in 1958.
 The colony members have preserved the traditional Hutterite production methods, culture, language, and religion.
 Guided tours of the colony are available to visitors.